nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 * Then Host B sends receive window in ACK to host A
 * Host A make sure the sending data is less than rwnd, and sends the next segment

-Since TCP ensure the buffer will not be overflowed, we have:
+Since TCP ensures the buffer will not be overflowed, we have:

 ```
 	LastByteRcvd – LastByteRead <= RcvBuffer